 Views of La Correntine

 How to get fine views of La Correntine in the springtime?
-It's not that easy.
+It's not that easy (19 April 2009).

 It all has to do with angles to the sun, albedo, and German automobiles with a low chassis.
 April in the Jura: the snow melts off the slanted hillsides before it leaves the flat little mountain roadways, so we'll need to stomp some mud and dead leaves for a while.

 We really want to photograph La Correntine as who wouldn't, but it's going to take a few hours of bushwhacking through the thickets first.
-We'll leave Johann the VW here at about 1230m and see where this little track leads us upward.
+We'll leave Dieter the VW here at about 1230m and see where this little track leads us.

-Patchy mossy wet forests at first, but there will be some walkable snow a little higher up.
+Patchy mossy wet forests at first, but with luck we'll find some walkable snow higher up.

 Onto the snow at last.
 It's like coming home.

-But with shrinking snow in springtime comes the spectre of holes in the forest floor opening up in front of us.
+But with shrinking snow in springtime come the holes in the forest floor opening up in front of us.
 That's a snowplug still hanging out in the middle of a sizable hole.
 We'll be alert and leave off idly daydreaming for a while.

 Snowshoes on for a good flat stretch, and then we ascend again.
 This entire forest is called the Côte de Bière, the hillside overlooking the village of Bière.